2024 Guide: Top 10 Signs of Bad Night Vision

 The Most Common Signs of Bad Night Vision

 Although bad night vision can stem from a variety of sources, there are four significant signs indicating you may have nyctalopia.
+But what does normal night vision look like?
+A healthy eye should adapt to darkness within 20–30 minutes, allowing you to perceive objects and movement in low-light conditions without excessive glare or halos.

 1. Weak Vision in Low Light